Danny Denzongpa: Acting

 At one time, when he was increasingly doing negative lead roles, Rajkumar Santoshi cast him as the positive role in China Gate.
 In the early 2000s, Denzongpa appeared in films such as Asoka and 16 December.
 Some of the antihero roles he played included an unscrupulous politician, corrupt policeman, traitor, and stingy landlord.
 He has also starred in some international films, the most famous being Seven Years in Tibet, where he appeared.
-He did positive roles in Lahu Ke Do Rang, Bulundi, Boxer, Humse Badkar Kaun, Khuda Gawah, 16 December and China Gate.

 In early 2003 Denzongpa decided to take a break from films as he wanted to do different but strong roles, even if it was a negative character.
 He appeared in only 10 films between 2003 and 2009.